The original Warcraft game joins Diablo - and gets an official launch in the storeGOG Without file protections

-Blizzard's works have been available for years in digital form only on the Battle.net platform, or Blizzard Shop in its modern, personal name - which meant that old titles like Diablo or Warcraft that weren't available in this online store were not available at all, to the dismay of nostalgia enthusiasts.
-To our delight, here is the online store GOG To the picture.
+Blizzard's works have been available for years in their digital configuration exclusively as part of the Battle.net platform, or Blizzard Shop in its modern, personal name - when it meant that old titles like Diablo or Warcraft that were not available in this online store were not available at all in practice, much to the chagrin of lovers of nostalgia.
+Thankfully, this is where the online store came in GOG To the picture.

-A few weeks ago, it was the original Diablo, the game with which the Battle.net platform was originally launched somewhere in 1996 and which spawned its own new action-role genre that exists and continues to evolve today - Restore to the network in a modern version without file protections And is adapted for operation in modern operating systems, all within the framework of the digital store created by the Polish development studio responsible for the Witcher games.
+A few weeks ago it was the original Diablo, the game with which the Battle.net platform was originally launched somewhere in 1996 and which spawned a new genre of action-roles that exists and is still evolving today - Restore to the network in a modern version without file protections And adapted for operation in modern operating systems, all within the digital store from the creator of the Polish development studio responsible for the games of The Witcher series.

-Now, GOG and Blizzard's collaboration continues to expand with the official launch of both Warcraft and 2 in free versions DRM - A pair of real-time strategy games that were considered revolutionary for their era and manage to retain significant relevance even today.
+Now, the collaboration between GOG and Blizzard continues to expand with the official launch of both the original Warcraft and Warcraft 2 in unreleased versions DRM - A pair of real-time strategy games that were considered revolutionary for their time and manage to maintain considerable relevance even today.

-The updated game includes built-in support for 7, 8.1 and 10 windows systems, support for cloud syncing across multiple computers, support for online gaming modes and a variety of small improvements designed to make control and experience more modern and convenient - with 6 dollar price tags for Warcraft: Orcs and Humans And 10 dollars for Warcraft 2: Battle.net Edition Which includes Tides of Darkness and the Beyond the Dark Portal expansion pack.
+Updated gameplay includes built-in support for Windows 7, Version 8.1 and Version 10, cloud storage support that allows them to sync across multiple PCs, support for online game modes and a variety of small enhancements designed to make control and experience more modern and convenient - with $ 6 price tags for Warcraft: Orcs and Humans And $ 10 for Warcraft 2: Battle.net Edition Which includes Tides of Darkness and the Beyond the Dark Portal expansion pack.

-Together with the remake of StarCraft launched last year and the upcoming Warcraft 3 coming soon, the 1990s children now seem to have a chance to relive Blizzard's best hits - and we're left to wonder if there's a chance we will see a launch onGOG Also the products are slightly less popular than the company, such as the Lost Vikings games or Blackthorne-platform action game for example.
+Together with the remake of StarCraft launched last year and the remake of Warcraft 3 coming soon, it seems that nineties kids now have a chance to re-experience the best of Blizzard's hits - and we can only wonder if there's a chance of seeing a launch onGOG Also of slightly less popular products from the company, such as The Lost Vikings games or the action-platform game Blackthorne for example.